 OCC is also proposing certain changes to its By-Laws and Rules that are designed to complement the proposed changes described above regarding the Existing Accord.
 These proposed changes to the By-Laws and Rules are described below, and they generally cover the following four areas.
 First, the proposed changes would define Guaranty Substitution Payment.
 Second, the proposed changes would describe the circumstances under which OCC could make a Guaranty Substitution Payment to NSCC.
 Third, the proposed changes would specify what financial resources could be used by OCC to make the Guaranty Substitution Payment.
+Fourth,

-Fourth, the proposed changes to OCC's Comprehensive Stress Testing and Clearing Fund Methodology, and Liquidity Risk Management Description would outline enhanced stress testing incorporating the GSP and OCC's ability to call for additional resources from Clearing Members.
+&lt;sup>53 OCC would be permitted to borrow from the Clearing Fund and margin of a suspended Clearing Member, over which OCC has a general lien, where that Clearing Member is a Mutually Suspended Member.
+The change would merely expand the circumstances under which OCC's current By-Laws and Rules permit OCC to borrow Clearing Fund and margin.
+The change would not affect the treatment of such borrowing under OCC's default waterfall that determines how OCC allocates losses against available financial the proposed changes to OCC's Comprehensive Stress Testing and Clearing Fund Methodology, and Liquidity Risk Management Description would outline enhanced stress testing incorporating the GSP and OCC's ability to call for additional resources from Clearing Members.
 OCC also is proposing changes to OCC's Liquidity Risk Management Framework to account for OCC's ability to make the GSP.